suhock/php-dependency-injection/README.md

 /*
  * Build your container from the singleton container for now.
- * TODO: Replace with direct construction once refactoring is complete.
+ * Replace with direct construction once refactoring is complete.
  */
 $container = getAppContainer();
 $container->addSingletonClass(MyApplication::class);